-The source of all urban and agricultural water for Salinas is groundwater.
+The source of all urban and agricultural water for Salinas is groundwater from two subbasins - the 180/400 Foot Aquifer and the Eastside Aquifer.
 Water supplies for the City are limited to the watershed since no imported water sources are available.
 The City's groundwater supply is also threatened by seawater intrusion and nitrate contamination due to the substantial agricultural activity within the region.
+Both aquifers have Groundwater Sustainability Plans adopted by the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA).

 The two water purveyors will be able to provide necessary infrastructure to serve new development, but they are limited currently to using groundwater for future water supplies.
-The availability of good quality groundwater may be negatively impacted by the ongoing problem related to seawater intrusion and nitrate contamination.
 If too much of the groundwater basin becomes contaminated, reducing available supplies, the demand for potable water generated by the development proposed in the General Plan may exceed the available supply.
 Extended statewide drought conditions and other considerations may limit the possibility of adding imported water sources to compensate for the potential loss of potable water in the groundwater basin.

 Both water purveyors have a policy to serve new development as required within their service area boundaries.
+Both purveyors prioritize service to developments with affordable housing units.
 Both purveyors anticipate having capacity to serve future growth within the City.
 Water can be provided to new housing in growth areas, since new housing typically results in less water usage than existing agricultural uses.

-SS.
-Sewer
+B. Sewer

 The Monterey One Water (M1W), formerly Monterey Regional Water Pollution Control Agency, provides regional wastewater conveyance, treatment, disposal, and recycling services to all of the sewered portions of northern Monterey County, including the entire City of Salinas.
 Wastewater treatment for the City is provided by M1W's Regional Treatment Plant in Marina.
 The Regional Treatment Plant is a secondary level plant using the Trickling Filters-Solids Process (TF-SC) process.
 The plant is rated at 29.6 mgd and current flows are about 18 mgd.
 In 2014, MRWPC prepared updated flow projections for the region through 2054.
 MRWPCA's projections indicate that the existing regional plant has adequate treatment capacity to accommodate growth through Year 2055.
 M1W re-certified the projections in 2019.
+This capacity therefore includes service for the affordable housing allocated to the City through the Regional Housing Needs Allocation process.